CamillaPei/cse15l-lab-reports/labreport4.md

 Keys pressed: `bash <space> test.sh <enter>`

-I used `bash test.sh` to run the test again, and no errors are shown.
+I used `bash test.sh` to run the test again, and no errors were shown.

 ## step 9: commit and push
 ![STEP9](lab4_step9new.jpg)